jrgtt/escl/docs/options.md

 # Options
 The options passed to escli commands varies according to which methods of the elasticsearch client you want to call and will be passed down as properties.
-However, escli a few special options as its own and can be used in conjunction with the majority command.
+However, escli claims few special options as its own and can be used in conjunction with the majority of commands.
 Herein its described how to make use of them.

 ## Regular options
 Given that you want to call the